SJTU-IPADS/SQLSolver-artifacts/README.md

 ### How to Run the Old Version of SQLSolver

+Note that the old version is only accessible for SIGMOD ARI.
+If you want to use the latest version of SQLSolver, please visit this [repository](https://github.com/SJTU-IPADS/SQLSolver/).

 Under the root directory of this repository, please first download the repository of the old SQLSolver.

 ```shell